ja88a/vrfs-go-merkletree/README.md

 * 3 steps to retrieve & verify a file - 1 client command: 1 VRFS API & 1 file download requests

 3 main components have been implemented:
-1. The VRFS API Service - The core component of this protocol, exposing a gRPC API
+1. The VRFS API service - The core component of this protocol, exposing a gRPC API
 2. A basic File Storage service exposing a gRPC API to batch upload files and download them individually.
 It also supports the retrieval of the stored files' hashes
-3. A CLI client to execute the 2 main upload and download operations, along with MerkleProof-based file hash verifications
+3. A client CLI to execute the 2 main upload and download operations, along with MerkleProof-based file hash verifications

 ## Instructions